hazelcast/hazelcast/site/docs/operations/installation.md

 * 16 GB RAM

-Jet is tested to run on Linux machines, but it's compatible with any operation systems where the JDK is available.
+Jet is tested to run on Linux machines, but it's compatible with any operating system where the JDK is available.

 ## Jet Home Folder